xesco/castools/docs/CASFILE.md

 ### 2.1 File Header Block

-Every file in a CAS image starts with a file header block.
 This block identifies the file type using a **type marker** and provides its name.
 The MSX BIOS reads this header when loading from tape to determine how to process the subsequent data blocks.

-**Type Markers:**

 ```
 | File Type | Marker Byte | Pattern (10 bytes)            |